 The theater itself is divided into four sections: the Upper Circle, the Royal Circle, the Stalls, and a series of boxes.
 Every seat is upholstered in plush red fabric and the stairwells are gorgeously decorated, giving the venue a palatial feel.
 And, even though the back of the upper circle is far above the stage, the design is so clever that you don't feel distant.

 Even though the views are good from almost every seat, there are some things to think about when selecting your place.
 For instance, the front stalls are very close to the action, and shorter visitors may struggle to see the whole stage.
 Stalls to either side also have diagonal views, making them a little less appealing.
 In the Upper Circle, be aware that the first four rows are slightly impeded by a metal safety rail.
 As for the Royal Circle, expect more leg room the best views in the house, wherever you sit.

-As you'd expect from a modern entertainment venue, the London Palladium isn't just a set of seats and a stage.
+As you'd expect from a modern entertainment venue, this place isn't just a set of seats and a stage.
 There are on-site catering options for those who don't want to dine out before or after the performance (although the area certainly isn't short of great dining alternatives).
 There are four bars in the theater itself, where you can pick up a glass of wine, soft drinks, various beers, and even a cocktail or two to liven up the show.